EGI-Federation/documentation/content/en/users/tutorials/advanced/_index.md

 This interactive webinar will introduce the major new features of the ARC6 release and cover the deployment steps of an ARC6 CE  both as a new installation and as an upgrade from a previous ARC5-based deployment.
-Special attention will be given to the accounting system related changes and the new one-shop-stop sysadmin toolbox built around arcctl.
+Special attention will be given to the accounting system related changes and the new one-shop-stop sysadmin toolbox built around `arcctl`.
 </td>
 </tr>
 <tr>